What does a Automotive Technician do?

 How to become a Automotive Technician?

-Becoming an automotive technician offers a rewarding career path for those interested in working with vehicles.
-This profession requires a mix of technical skills, problem-solving abilities, and a keen eye for detail.
-The journey to becoming a skilled automotive technician involves several key steps that ensure a solid foundation in automotive technology.
+Becoming an automotive technician offers a rewarding career path for those interested in working with cars and other vehicles.
+This profession requires a mix of technical skills, hands-on experience, and a commitment to continuous learning.
+The journey to becoming an automotive technician involves several key steps that ensure a solid foundation in the field.

 - Obtain a high school diploma or GED.